When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 Socialization is one of the biggest benefits for people moving to senior living communities.

-Taking a fitness class, playing cards with your buddies weekly, enjoying dinner with your spouse — without having to touch the dishes — are just a few ways seniors can enjoy a social life in a new senior living community.
+Taking a fitness class, playing cards with your buddies each week, and enjoying dinner with your spouse — without having to touch the dishes — are just a few ways seniors can enjoy a social life in a new senior living community.

 #2: Housekeeping and Maintenance